DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 This has several features we need to deal with:

-* We identify tabs as the separator between entries.
+* Identify tabs as the separator between entries.
-* We eliminate commas from numbers.
+* Eliminate commas from numbers-- things like `12,345.6`, which Python will treat as a string.
 (But why did they put them in?)
-* We identify missing values.
+* Identify missing values.

-This works, but keep in mind that it took us an hour or two to figure this out.
+Keep in mind that it took us an hour or two to figure all this out.
+Sometimes we find that others have done this for us.

+**Exercise.**  Why were we able to spread the `read_csv` statement over several lines?

+**Exercise.**  Google "python pandas weo" to see if someone else has figured out how to read this file.

 **Exercise.** How big is the dataframe `weo`?
 What variables does it include?
 Use the statement `weo[[0, 1, 2, 3, 4]].head()` to see what the first five columns contain.